-The draft CAP was submitted to the MWRD's Board of Commissioners in July of 2020 and was an important consideration in the development of the new Strategic Plan.
+The first draft of the CAP was submitted to the Board of Commissioners in 2020 and was an important consideration in the development of the new Strategic Plan.
+The draft CAP was issued for Public Comment from July 8, 2022 to August 8, 2022.
+Information collected form these comments will be addressed and incorporated into the next version expected in the first quarter of 2023.
 One of the Strategic Plan's overarching goals, Enterprise Resilience, includes efforts to "achieve climate change and environmental justice protections."